roshanbaig17/HiringChallenge/README.md

 Report:

 Pandas is being used because it provides dataframes which makes it easier to implement grouping, uniqueness and to count the unique ids.

+Approach:

 Converting received json string from Kafka stream to json object, getting the required 'ts' and 'uid' column data and converting it to DataFrame to generate metrics.
 Producing data after every 5 seconds because at that time we have 99.99% of correct data.
 We read the Kafka stream, convert it to DataFrame and after every 5 seconds produce the results.